- Written by Dr.Mehmet Demircioglu

 Also say whether the clinic gave you a special instruction, whether you had a bump, whether scabs were removed aggressively, or whether you saw hairs come away during washing.
 If the worry is graft loss, lost grafts after scabs is a better reference than trying to judge from the hair shaft alone.

 This does not mean every red area is an emergency.
 It means the photo question has changed.
 You are no longer asking whether density will mature.
-You are asking whether the skin and grafted area need care.
+You are asking whether the skin and grafted area need medical assessment.
 A clear photo set helps the clinic decide whether reassurance, cleaning advice, medicine review, or direct medical evaluation is needed.

 If your concern is whether grafts are secure after touching, washing, sleeping pressure, or a small bump, start with the timing guidance on when hair transplant grafts become secure.
 The day after surgery is different from day 10, and both are different from week three.